 An aspiring counselor will require a Master’s level education on the path to becoming a professional counselor.

 Indiana licenses addictions counselors at the Bachelor’s and Master’s levels.
 The Clinical Addiction Counselor will require at least a Master’s degree.

-Future Counselor: For Indiana High School Student or High School Graduate
+Future LPC: For Indiana High School Student or High School Graduate

 Your First Step:

 Look into undergraduate degree programs such as in Psychology or Social Work.
 Many factors are used by admissions committees to evaluate candidates; they include ones such as resume, personal statement, transcripts, references, and test scores.

 Focus on making solid grades as an undergraduate.
 Make yourself as strongly competitive as you can.